Kedreamix/Linly-Talker/README.md

 - **I have incorporated the GPT-SoVITS model, which is a voice cloning method.
 By fine-tuning it with just one minute of a person's speech data, it can effectively clone their voice.
 The results are quite impressive and worth recommending.**
 - **I have integrated a web user interface (WebUI) that allows for better execution of Linly-Talker.**

+**2024.04 Update** 📆

+- **Updated the offline mode for Paddle TTS, excluding Edge TTS.**
+- **Updated ER-NeRF as one of the choices for Avatar generation.**
+- **Updated app_talk.py to allow for the free upload of voice and images/videos for generation without being based on a dialogue scenario.**

 ---

 <details>